-The new set of requirements involve a net-new certification process that is based on review by third-party CMMC certifiers focused on assessing organizations against these cybersecurity requirements.
-Upon rollout, RFPs will include a "go/no-go" decision based on whether the contractor meets the necessary level of CMMC certification at the time of award.
+The new set of requirements involve a net-new certification process that is based on review by the Certified Third-Party Assessment Organization (C3PAO) focused on assessing organizations against these cybersecurity requirements.
+Upon rollout, RFPs will include a "go/no-go" decision based on whether the contractor meets the level required of CMMC certification at the time of award.
 With these strict requirements, it’s imperative that Prime contractors and their DoD subcontractors prepare for CMMC certification in 2020.

 Prime contractors are expected to support their supply chain in CMMC rollout

 At the end of last year, the Department of Defense (DoD) Under Secretary for Defense Acquisition and Sustainment Ellen Lord stated that cybersecurity vulnerabilities in the defense industrial base are most common six to seven levels down from prime defense contractors, hiding in their extensive supply chains.

 "This is a U.S. economic security issue as well as a U.S. security issue," Lord said.
 "When we look at cybersecurity standards, I believe it is absolutely critical to be crystal clear as to what expectations, measurements are, what the metrics are, and how we will basically audit against those."